Near DeWitt in Saline County, Nebraska — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Nebraska State Historical Society series list.
 A significant historical date for this entry is February 17, 1866.

 Location.
 40° 24.39′ N, 96° 57.373′ W. Marker is near DeWitt, Nebraska, in Saline County.
-Marker is on State Highway 103, on the left when traveling south.
+It is on State Highway 103, on the left when traveling south.
 2 miles northwest of DeWitt.
 Touch for map.
 Marker is in this post office area: De Witt NE 68341, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Czech Capital (approx. 5.2 miles away); Hotel Wilber (approx. 5.2 miles away); Plymouth (approx. 7.2 miles away); Veterans Memorial (approx. 7.2 miles away); A Legacy of Change (approx. 10.2 miles away); Deep Roots in the Earth (approx. 10.3 miles away); Roads to Success (approx. 10.7 miles away); Daniel and Agnes Freeman (approx. 10.7 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies: Czech Capital (approx. 5.2 miles away); Hotel Wilber (approx. 5.2 miles away); Plymouth (approx. 7.2 miles away); Veterans Memorial (approx. 7.2 miles away); A Legacy of Change (approx. 10.2 miles away); Deep Roots in the Earth (approx. 10.3 miles away); Roads to Success (approx. 10.7 miles away); Daniel and Agnes Freeman (approx. 10.7 miles away).

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 22, 2024.
 It was originally submitted on September 1, 2014, by Joan Shurtliff of Seward, Nebraska.
-This page has been viewed 457 times since then and 22 times this year.
+This page has been viewed 856 times since then and 29 times this year.
 Photo 1. submitted on September 1, 2014, by Joan Shurtliff of Seward, Nebraska. • Bill Pfingsten was the editor who published this page.